Szczurox/Nested/README.md

 Check out [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+Make sure to add FIREBASE_CLIENT_EMAIL and FIREBASE_PRIVATE_KEY to Vercel's enviroment variables in Settings > Environment Variables

 ## Side notes

 - If you want you can deploy the app to [Firebase](https://firebase.google.com/docs/hosting) or any other host instead of Vercel, it shouldn't affect performance.